-Review – Oxford Capital Estate Planning Service
+Review: Oxford Capital Estate Planning Service

 Archived article: please remember tax and investment rules and circumstances can change over time.
 This article reflects our views at the time of publication.

-- Choice of three strategies
+- Choice of five investment strategies

 - Mix of loan and direct equity investments